Dengyuemed/dengyuemed.github.io/_posts/2026-03-10-almonertinib-benmelstobart-lung-cancer-china-approval.md

 tags: [lung cancer, EGFR, targeted therapy, immunotherapy, China drug approval]
 ---

+# New Advances in EGFR-Mutated Lung Cancer Treatment
+## Two Important New Indications Approved in 2026

 At the beginning of 2026, China’s National Medical Products Administration (NMPA) approved two important new indications related to lung cancer.
 These approvals involve an EGFR-targeted therapy combined with chemotherapy and a PD-L1 immunotherapy consolidation treatment strategy.

 ![NMPA Drug Approval Notice](/assets/images/nmpa-lung-cancer-drug-approval-2026.png)